-This is a compilation of the Fair Work Act 2009 as in force on 1 July 2014.
-It includes any commenced amendment affecting the legislation to that date.
+This is a compilation of the Fair Work Act 2009 that shows the text of the law as amended and in force on 1 January 2016 (the compilation date).

-This compilation was prepared on 3 July 2014.
+This compilation was prepared on 20 January 2016.

-The notes at the end of this compilation (the endnotes) include information about amending laws and the amendment history of each amended provision.
+The notes at the end of this compilation (the endnotes) include information about amending laws and the amendment history of provisions of the compiled law.